sargeschultz11/Azure-Runbooks/README.md

 - **Device Compliance Report**: Create detailed reports on device compliance status.
 - **Devices with Specific App Report**: Identify all devices with a specific application installed.
 - **User Managers Report**: Generate a report of all licensed internal users along with their manager information.
+- **Device Sync Overdue Report**: Generate comprehensive reports of devices overdue for sync and store them in Azure Blob Storage.

 ## Branch Management